Nibble and Dine

 4.8 from 4 reviews

 A comfort food classic ready in about 30 minutes!
-You can make this creamy pasta dish only using your stovetop, and it even includes a buttery breadcrumb topping!
+You can make this creamy pasta dish, that's like a homemade tuna helper, with only your stove top.
+And, it even includes a buttery breadcrumb topping!

 • Author: Kate